gvwilson/thirdbit/src/fiction/iffy/index.md

 "Sixty *thousand*?"
 Uncle Jack pressed his thumb on the corner of the money.
-His eyes widened at the blinking figures it displayed, then narrowed again as he looked Wales up and down.
+His eyes narrowed at the blinking figures it displayed.
-"You must wanna get outta here pretty badly," he mused.
+"You must wanna get outta here pretty badly," he mused, looking Wales up and down as if measuring him for a funeral suit.

 "It's no use to me if I can't spend it,"
 Wales said crisply.
 "Do we still have a deal?"

-Uncle Jack pocketed the card and grunted something unintelligible.
+Uncle Jack grunted and pocketed the card.
 "Thank you," Wales said.
 "I'll be quick."
 He turned to go, then stopped himself and tapped his temple again.
 "Just so you know, this is still switched on.
 So if you try to call the Marines, I'll know."

 Uncle Jack spat over the taffrail.
-"Ain't nobody here calls th' Blues," he growled.
+"Ain't nobody here calls the Blues," he growled.

 "And none of your business associates either, please," Wales added coolly.